ftom

 Where do these cuts come from?
 Sweetbreads are considered top-tier cuts of meat; the pancreas and thymus glands.
 The texture of sweetbreads is somewhat like the most tender calf's liver from a milk-fed animal, but that's where the comparison stops.
 It's similar, but definitely not the same.

-What does the term sweetbreads mean?
+the term sweetbreads mean?

 Sweetbreads contain no bread, but Dictionary.com notes the word comes from Old English, where swēte meant sweet, and bræd meant flesh; hence, sweetbreads for sweet meat.